Sichuan - Lago Xinlu con banderas tibetanas

 The next day, as all train and bus tickets to Kunming were sold out we had to take a bus from Shangrila to Dali.
 Then, from Dali, to find a cab to take us to Kunming.

 What should have been a two-hour trip turned out to be a 10-hour trip because of traffic and traffic jams.
-China was back to normal and with it all the Chinese were returning to the big city.
+Life in China was back to normal and with it all the Chinese were returning to the big city.
 When I finally arrived home the experience of a week felt like a month.
 The trip was pretty crazy.
 Mostly because of the short time we had for all the miles we did.

 Doing it in two weeks would have been ideal.
 But without a doubt, I can say that this trip to Sichuan through the Tibetan part has been one of the most rewarding, surprising and fun trips of my life.
 Sichuan and a small part of Tibet are now forever in my heart.